ionic-team/ionic-framework/packages/core/src/components/alert/readme.md

 #### dismiss()

-Dismiss the alert
+Dismiss the alert overlay after it has been presented.

 #### present()

-Present the alert after is has been created
+Present the alert overlay after it has been created.